 This example shows how to use the CALCFIELDS function to find the balance on December 31, 2008 and the net change for a customer in 2008.

 This example requires that you create the following variable.

 CustomerRec.SETRANGE("Date Filter",010108D,123108D); CustomerRec.CALCFIELDS(Balance, "Net Change");

-The first line sets up a filter for the Date Filter field in the Customer record.
-This field is a FlowFilter field which is used in the filter definition for several FlowFields in the Customer record.
+The first line sets up a filter for the date filter field in the customer record.
+This field is afield which is used to calculate some of the FlowFields in the customer record.
 In the second line, the FlowFields are calculated.